An abscess is a tender, soft, swelling filled with pus, often surrounded by an area of skin coloured from pink to deep red.

 - The affected area continues to enlarge or becomes more painful.

-- You have an underlying illness such as AIDS, cancer, diabetes, leukaemia, sickle cell disease or have poor circulation.
+- You have an underlying condition such as AIDS, cancer, diabetes, leukaemia, sickle cell disease or have poor circulation.

 - You are an IV drug abuser.

-- You are on steroid therapy or chemotherapy.
+- You are receiving steroid therapy or chemotherapy.

 - The abscess is on or near your rectal or groin area.